genFD/react-part-III-projects/01-dateCounter/readme.md

 2. Decrement the counter
 3. Setting the counter

-Let's implement `increment`, `decrement` and `setCount`.
-It's very common to use a [switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) to define the reducer logic :
+One common convention is to use a [switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) to define the `reducer` logic :

 ```jsx
 function reducer(state, action) {